SerjMartin/Feature-Walls-Ceilings/README.md

   - The Quote section will allow the user to send their contact details and idea of their project to us to be able to come back to them with more info.

+### Future Feature

+ - Create a way for the user to rate the website.
+ - Add a page were people can leave their experience with us.

 ## Testing

 ## Validator Testing